 - COM 421 is graded CREDIT or NO CREDIT- there is no letter grade.

-- You will receive a final grade of “NO CREDIT” if you (1) do not complete at least 120 hours at the internship site, or (2) fail to complete all required paperwork in the handbook, or (3) receive a performance evaluation of “Unsatisfactory” from your site supervisor.
+- You will receive a final grade of “NO CREDIT” if you (1) do not complete at least 120 hours at the internship site, or (2) fail to complete all course requirements, or (3) receive a performance evaluation of “Unsatisfactory” from your site supervisor.